Myanmar

 Violence and obstruction against health care has occurred throughout the country since the beginning of the 2021 coup.

 Hospitals have been raided and occupied and ambulances shot at.
 Health workers have been arrested, injured, and in some cases killed in close-range shootings.
-Health workers have been prevented from treating wounded protesters and emergency medical teams were shot at with live rounds while trying to retrieve or treat injured civilians.
+They have also been prevented from treating wounded protesters and emergency medical teams have been shot at with live rounds while trying to retrieve or treat injured civilians.
+Insecurity Insight monitors such attacks.
+Our data is available to download here.

 Explore our Attacked and Threatened: Health Care at Risk interactive global map to see incidents where health workers were killed, kidnapped or injured and incidents where health facilities were damaged or destroyed since 2016.